How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Holographic dark energy

 from which a differential equation for the DE density is given by:

 with an associated EoS:

 where $Q=\frac{c^2(1+z)^{-3}}{\Omega_{m}}$.

 Note that the function $f(z)$ and its derivative directly influence the Eq.~\ref{eq:eos_gen}, and thereby the evolution of the dark energy density obtained through Eq.~\ref{eq:hor_general}.
-Looking at Eq.~\ref{eq:eos_gen}, when $f(z)$ is equal to a constant value, the last term vanishes and the known models are recovered.
+Looking at Eq.~\ref{eq:eos_gen}, when $f(z)$ is equal to a constant value, the last term vanishes, and the known models are recovered.
 In addition, in the limit of $f(z)\rightarrow0$, it reduces to an EoS $\omega_{\rm{de}}\sim- 1$, reproducing the scenario $\Lambda$CDM.
 For $f=-2$, the model reduces to standard HDE, where the equation of state becomes:

-Finally, the Barrow holographic model is obtained when $f = \Delta - 2$, which also corresponds to an $f$ constant.
-However, it should be noted that our definition of the modified term $\mathcal{K}$ differs from that in~\cite{Saridakis:2020zol}, as we reformulate it using standard cosmological parameters and the parameter $c$.
+Finally, the Barrow holographic model is obtained when $f = \Delta - 2$, which also corresponds to a constant $f$.
+However, it should be noted that our definition of the modified term $\mathcal{K}$ differs from that of~\cite{Saridakis:2020zol}, since we reformulate it using standard cosmological parameters and the parameter $c$.
 Allowing $f(z)$ to vary with redshift enables a broader class of models with richer dynamics, including smooth or abrupt departures from standard HDE.
 To explore this generality, we model this function using a nodal reconstruction framework.